Today, let’s talk about growth hacking.

 A growth hacker must be able to funnel new customers into the relationship pyramid, in order to reduce or totally eliminate the objections that would keep them from buying again and again.

-As more and more apps, tools, and software are developed that can be used to help their efforts, growth hackers will become even more important to online media businesses as well as to tech startups.
+As more and more apps, tools and software are developed and used to help their efforts, growth hackers will become even more important to online media businesses as well as to tech start-ups.

 Here are the skills a growth hacker should possess:

-Gagan Biyani, co-founder of Udemy and a growth hacker as well as a business coach, said that growth hackers aren’t necessarily engineers or coders.
+Gagan Biyani, co-founder of Udemy and a growth hacker and business coach, said that growth hackers aren’t necessarily engineers or coders.
 In fact, many of the most well-respected growth hackers don’t write code.

 Yes, many growth hacks will depend on coding to become a reality.
 If a growth hacker can develop software and write code, that’s an advantage, but it’s not a necessity.